giorgiobeggiora/jquery-sameheight/README.md

 This jQuery plugin sets all the matched elements' height to the highest one without explicitly setting it.

-The plugin will manage **image loading** (it also resize elements when contained images will have their own height setted, i.e. when they're loaded).
+The plugin will manage **image loading** (elements will be resized when contained images will have their own height setted, i.e. during their download).

-It's compatible with elements in a container with the css property **column-count** greater than 1.
+It's compatible with elements in a container with the css property `column-count` greater than 1.

+## Returns

+An instance of the observer with the `stop()` method to stop listening the resize event (similar to the jQuery's `off()` method).

 ## Options

-- compact (boolean) [default = false] : each row will have its own height.
+- `compact` *(boolean, default = false)*: each row will have its own height.
-- responsive (boolean) [default = true] : if true, the max height depends from the elements' content, from css otherwise.
+- `responsive` *(boolean, default = true)*: if true, the max height depends from the elements' content, from css otherwise.
-- target (DOM element): if given, the height will be its one
+- `target` *(DOM element)*: if given, the height will be its one
-- debounce (number): debounce milliseconds.
+- `debounce` *(number)*: debounce in milliseconds, rounded by requestAnimationFrame.
-- observe (window/DOM element/CSS query) [default = window]: elements which size changes must be detected.
+- `observe` *(window|DOM element, default = window)*: elements which size changes must be detected.
+- `columnCount` *(number|string, default = 1)*: closest ancestor's CSS column-count property's value ('auto' is not supported).
+If set as 'calc', each time the resize event is triggered the DOM will be traversed upward until an element with a column-count value greater than 1 will be found, so it's better to avoid it and explicitly set a number.

 ## Smooth resize

-To achieve the most fluid animation **it's strongly suggested** to include [CSS-Element-Queries](https://github.com/marcj/css-element-queries).
-Otherwise, frame skip will occur due to the requestAnimationFrame fallback.
+To achieve the most fluid animation possible, the plugin will try to use [ResizeObserver](https://developers.google.com/web/updates/2016/10/resizeobserver) or, if not available, [CSS-Element-Queries](https://github.com/marcj/css-element-queries).
+Otherwise, some frameskip may occur.